Surgery - Medical Negligence Solicitors

 Our medical negligence solicitors will maximise your personal injury compensation claim using a no win no fee arrangement which means that if you don't win then you don't pay them their professional costs.
-If you believe that your Abdominal Surgery was carried out negligently then just complete the contact form or email our solicitors offices or use the lawyer helpline and an Abdominal Surgery solicitor will telephone you at no cost and with no obligation.
+If you believe that your Surgery was carried out negligently then just complete the contact form or email our solicitors offices or use the lawyer helpline and a specialist Surgery solicitor will telephone you at no cost and with no obligation.

-In some cases, abdominal surgery is warranted and is even a necessary procedure to do to remove cancerous tissue or to remove a diseased organ.
-In trauma cases, abdominal surgery is used to repair lacerations and to stop abnormal bleeding.
+In some cases, surgery is warranted and is even a necessary procedure to remove cancerous tissue or to remove a diseased organ.
+In trauma cases, surgery is used to repair lacerations and to stop abnormal bleeding.
 In weight loss surgery, abdominal surgery is used to create a small stomach pouch that holds only a little bit of food, resulting in weight loss.

 Puncturing of the viscous is a problematic complication of abdominal surgery, especially if the puncture is not picked up on right away.
 If the stomach, oesophagus, small bowel or colon is ruptured, the person can get a severe bacterial infection that can lead to abscess, sepsis and death.
 Only a small puncture wound, such as with an errant suture can cause problems with severe infection.
 The same is not true if something like the liver, spleen or pancreas is punctured.
 These are relatively sterile organs that don't yield severe infections when punctured.

 After a difficult surgery, there can be a relative stasis of the intestines and colon.
 The bowel simply stops working due to being handled during surgery.
 This is known as a paralytic ileus and generally, the patient can recover on his or her own with time.
 During the time of ileus, the patient can drink clear liquids but cannot take in solid food until bowel sounds can be heard and the patient is passing gas.